KhaledAlrashi1/Gratitude-Companion/README.md

 ## Backgorund
 For some time, I’ve been practicing gratitude daily, and it has been life-transformative.
 However, I often struggle to find new things to write about.
 I realized that asking unique questions could help uncover overlooked aspects of my life.
 So, I started using LLMs like Groq and ChatGPT to generate thought-provoking questions, leading to more meaningful gratitude sessions.
-This idea blossomed into the creation of Gratitude Companion after completing the DeepLearning.AI course.

-After completing the “Open Source Models with Hugging Face” course by DeepLearning.AI, I used the inspiration and knowledge gained to develop my first AI-powered application: Gratitude Companion.

 Gratitude Companion is a chatbot designed to enhance your gratitude practice by asking engaging questions.
 It integrates the recently developed GPT-4o mini for better text processing and understanding.
 What sets it apart is its training on online blogs shared by people, turning relevant blog content into live conversations.
 This allows users to share important memories and experiences, creating a sense of connection and realizing the commonality of human experiences.

 Why should we practice gratitude?
 It helps us see the positive aspects of life, reminds us what’s truly important, encourages us to live in the present moment, reduces social comparison, and strengthens our relationships.

-Gratitude: A big thank you to the DeepLearning.AI and Hugging Face teams for developing such an amazing course that led to the creation of this application.

 ---